A Framework for Robust Steady-State Voltage Stability of Distribution Systems

 \subsection{Certified admissible gain limits}

 In practice, the system operators may be interested in the distance between the current operating point and the insolvable boundaries.
-If the loading direction and the aspect ratio are fixed, one can solve for the maximum incremental gain, $\lambda_{max}$, for which the system remains solvable.
-The smallest $\lambda_{max}$ of all possible loading directions---or the so-called loading gain limit---can also be used to quantify the system stability.
-Solving for the loading gain limit can be formulated as a $\min-\max$ optimization problem described below:
+For each possible loading direction, one can normalize the corresponding incremental loading vector $\Delta \pmb{S}$, and then solve for the maximum gain, $\lambda_{max}$, for which the system remains solvable.
+The smallest $\lambda_{max}$ of all possible loading directions, or loading gain limit, can also be used to quantify the system stability.
+We can define the associated problem formally as the following.